ryan-mcclue/musings/opening.md

 for supplier, can get faster than aliexpress however cost more

-add x3 markup on product
+add x3-x5 markup on product to pay for ever increasing advertising cost

 (buying in bulk will get faster shipping times) manually -> DSers app to automate purchases -> sourcing agent